-THE LEGAL RULES 2 The Legal Rules is produced annually as a service to fandom by Jarry William Lapidus, 54 Clearview Drive, Pittsford, New York 14534.
-This, the second edition, is also a Cult publication, probably f/r 243.25, or thereabout.
-Copies are avilable from the above address for a dime or two 6¢ stamps.
-A Jewel publication, second is this particular series of magazines.
+THE LEGAL RULES THREE

+The Legal Rules 3 is the third in a continuing annual series of such compilations produced as a service to fandom by Jerry William Lapidus, 54 Clearview Drive, Pittsford, New York.
+This will also be a Cult publication, specifically f/r 258.25 or thereabout.
+Additional copies are available from the above address, for a mere dime or two 6¢ stamps (if new postal rates go into effect, make that two of whatever the standard first-class per ounce postal rate turns out to be).
+This is a JeWeL, an obviously non-profit organization.